upcliujie/mesa/docs/envvars.rst

    overrides the WSI present mode clients specify in ``VkSwapchainCreateInfoKHR::presentMode``.
 Values can be ``fifo``, ``relaxed``, ``mailbox`` or ``immediate``.
+:envvar:`MESA_VK_WSI_XWAYLAND_WAIT_READY`
+   if set to false, doesn't wait for fences before submitting buffers to Xwayland
 :envvar:`MESA_LOADER_DRIVER_OVERRIDE`
    chooses a different driver binary such as ``etnaviv`` or ``zink``.